shaikTousif1308/Makers-Static-website/README.md

 -  ```bash
    https://static258.ccbp.tech
    ```
-- Explore the pages to learn about the Makers community.
+- Explore the pages to learn about the Cooking Skills.

 ## 👥 Contributors
 - **[Shaik Tousif](https://github.com/shaikTousif1308)** – Creator and Maintainer